-This post lists more than 25 things to do in Stockholm, including free things to do, nighttime activities, as well as family-friendly events – all updated for 2020.
+This post lists more than 25 things to do in Stockholm, including free things to do, nighttime activities, as well as family-friendly events.

 Throughout the year, many notable artists are attracted to Stockholm and there are usually at least a few notable music festivals as well.

 If you’re interested in seeing a great concert, check the calendar at the following venues:

 To see which musical performances will be available when you’re in town, check this list of concerts in Stockholm.

 For more great nighttime activities, check our post covering things to do at night in Stockholm.